danielbeeke/promise-loader/README.md

 # uHTML ldflex

 This uHTML LDflex library only supports Sparql paths for now.
-In the future it will be possible to a more complex engine.
-This has been done to create a small library.
+In the future it will be possible to a use a more complex engine.
+This has been done to keep it small.

 # Important!